- Herbert Scoville Jr. Peace Fellowship

 In addition to attending courses, students get to know each other closely and conclude friendships that last a lifetime.
 In the fall of 2005, we had 43 students from 29 countries from four continents.
 Many former students said that studying at EPU was the best time of their life.
 Peace Studies are a highly interdisciplinary and growing academic field.
 Students who have successfully completed our program are well grounded in both theory and practice to face the challenges of global conflict transformation.
 We are happy and proud that many of our former students now have thriving careers in international organizations, NGOs, business, universities, or work with their governments.

 Introduction to Peace Studies, Cross-Cultural Communication, Peaceful Conflict Transformation, Human Rights, International Law, Governance, Participation, the Global Economy, Peacebuilding and Development, Safeguarding a Livable Environment, Demilitarization, Nonviolence, Security, United Nations Reform, Mediation, Peace Education, Peace and the Media, Reconciliation after Violence, Peace and Deep Culture.
-For a more detailed explanation of the program, a course calendar and a catalogue with course descriptions, see http://www.epu.ac.at
+For a more detailed explanation of the program, a course calendar and a catalog with course descriptions, see http://www.epu.ac.at

 Fall term 2006: 24 September - 16 December (Apply by 15 March 2006)